b4winckler/vim-objc/README.md

 ## What is in here?

 This repository contains my Vim configuration files for Objective-C editing.
-Once tested, I intend to submit my changes to be included with the default Vim distribution.

 If you have any improvements, please don't hesitate to send them my way.

 ### Improved indenting